 Karabiner Elements is the software used to customise the keys (Macbook 2019, Sonoma 14.5).

-See mini keyboard on the right.
 The keys and one of the dials are all changed to letters of the alphabet to work best with key binding in Ableton.
 One dial is set to the up and down arrows on the keyboard.

-In Ableton, there are two tracks in total, and one send is used.
+In Ableton, there are two tracks in total, and one 'send' is used.